KxSystems/docs/docs/interfaces/q-server-for-odbc3.md

 In the ODBC data source administrator, click _Start Tracing_ on the _Tracing_ tab.

-An example of the data recorded to the `SQL.LOG`:
+See below an example of the data recorded to the `SQL.LOG`:

 ```txt
 powershell      da8-9a0	ENTER SQLExecDirectW